apify/apify-docs/sources/platform/limits.md

 ## Usage limit {#usage-limit}

 The Apify platform also introduces usage limits based on the billing plan to protect users from accidental overspending.
+To learn more about usage limits, head over to the [Limits](./console/billing.md#limits) section of our docs.

 View these limits and adjust your maximum usage limit in [Apify Console](https://console.apify.com/billing#/limits):

  <img src={require("./images/limits/usage-limits.png").default} title="Apify Security Whitepaper" />